quekky/pyktv/README.md

 ### Unable to show certain YouTube playlist

-The program is using youtube-dl to download the playlist (current version 2018.4.3)
+The program is using youtube-dl to download the playlist (current version 2020.3.24)

 Try downloading youtube-dl.exe and run ```youtube-dl.exe -j --flat-playlist url``` If it is not able to download, report bug under youtube-dl project.
-If the latest version is working, let me know the url so that I can update the library
+If the latest version is working, let me know the url so that I can update the library.

 ### When I try your program after unzipping the release, videos are not playing